Wasid-Khan/ViraClothingSystem/README.md

 1. Admin
 2. Customer

-ADMIN: After successfully verifying the user as an admin, he/she will be able to Add, Search, Update, Delete records.
+ADMIN: After successfully verifying the user as an admin, he/she will be able to Add, Search, Update, and Delete records.
 Along with that, the admin can Display, and Generate Bills accordingly.
 He/she can also add to cart.
 In simple words, admin has the complete privilages to control the system's functionalities, unlike customer.

 CUSTOMER: There are further two types of customer privilages,
 1. Guest User.